Happenin'

 Map View

 Users also have the option to see which events are close by with "map view".
-Based on user feedback, I added the option to book directly from the map view "details" screen.
+Based on user feedback, we added the option to book directly from the map view "details" screen.

 Watch Prototype